fomenta/TaxCalc/Readme.rst

 ===========

 * Vendor country always counts for tax calculation
-* Tax fee is always a percentage (not a specific amount) of the order/product monetary amount.
+* Tax fee is always a percentage (not a fixed amount) of the order/product monetary amount.
-* For cases when a country is tax exempt, simply put zero to the TaxPercentage fields.
+* For cases when a country is tax exempt, simply put zero to the *TaxPercentage* field.
-* Product name is irrelevant for the tax calculation, and thus, it was not included on the TaxRequestOrderItem
+* Product name is irrelevant for the tax calculation, and thus, it was not included on the *TaxRequestOrderItem*
-* On cases on which country taxes and state taxes apply, TaxPercentage will hold the sum of both percentages.
+* On cases on which both country taxes and state taxes apply, *TaxPercentage* will hold the sum of both percentages.